-4.6 LABOUR HIRE AGENCIES
+4.7 LABOUR HIRE AGENCIES

-In the interests of workplace harmony, the parties agree that all workers performing a role for the Council shall be treated equally in terms of remuneration at the appropriate grade as per Schedule 1 and allowances listed in Clause 8.2, excluding drivers licence reimbursement.
-In accordance with the Council's commitment to provide secure employment for its employees and the general principles underlying this Agreement, the Council will ensure that where labour hire agency workers are required, they will receive a wage no less than that which an employee would receive.
+In the interests of workplace harmony, the parties agree that all workers performing a role for Council shall be treated equally in terms of remuneration at the appropriate grade as per Schedule 1 and allowances listed in Clause 8.2, excluding drivers licence reimbursement.
+In accordance with Council's commitment to provide secure employment for its employees and the general principles underlying this Agreement, Council will ensure that where labour hire agency workers are required, they will receive a wage no less than that which an employee would receive.

-4.7 MIXED FUNCTIONS / HIGHER DUTIES
+4.8 MIXED FUNCTIONS / HIGHER DUTIES

-When a Team Leader/Leading worker is absent on leave for a minimum of two (2) hours (unless the work teams are restructured), management will appoint an employee to act up in their role and pay them the appropriate hourly rate for the duration of time spent acting as Team Leader.
+When a Leading Hand/Leading Worker is absent on leave for a minimum of two (2) hours (unless the work teams are restructured), management will appoint an employee to act up in their role and pay them the appropriate hourly rate for the duration of time spent acting as Leading Hand/Leading Worker.